ezsystems/commerce-documentation/docs/guide/cache/translations_cache_for_textmodules.md

-# Translation cache for Textmodules
+# Translation cache for Text modules

 !!! note

-    See [SignalSlots documentation](https://doc.ezplatform.com/en/2.5/guide/signalslots/#signals-reference) for more information about the Signal Slot system.
+    See [SignalSlots documentation](https://doc.ezplatform.com/en/2.5/guide/signalslots/#signals-reference) for more information about the SignalSlot system.

 ## RemoveTranslationCacheSlot